-Designers use the rolling sphere method to help determine where air terminals or strike termination devices are required on a building.
-It assumes that the electrically-charged field that produces a lightning strike has a 150 ft. radius.
-The designer visualizes a sphere with that radius rolling over the surface of the building.
-Any place the sphere touches the building is a location (shown in red) where lightning can strike the building.
-By installing air terminals (shown in green), the sphere cannot touch the building because electrical charges flow through the lightning protection system into the ground.
+Lightning protection system designers use the “rolling sphere method for lightning protection” to help determine where air terminals or strike termination devices are required on the roof or other parts of a building.
+The method assumes that the electrically-charged field ahead of a bolt of lightning that is capable of causing damage is a distance of approximately 150 ft.
+To simulate how lightning will interact with a structure, the designer visualizes a sphere with a 150 ft. radius rolling over the surface of the building.
+Any place the sphere touches the building is a location where lightning can strike.
+By placing air terminals at regular intervals in these locations, the lightning strike is intercepted by the lightning protection system so that the electrical charges can flow safely to the ground.

 The rolling sphere method is included in the National Fire Protection Association document NFPA 780 — Standard for the Installation of Lightning Protection Systems.
 The standard is based upon rigorous scientific research, testing with real lightning, and more than two hundred years of proven performance.

 Application of the Rolling Sphere Method can identify architectural elements that might be able to create a zone of protection and eliminate some air terminal locations.